-MAURO: In more recent years, you took some time off to spend with your family.
+TM: Mauro, in more recent years, you took some time off to spend with your family.
 Do you feel this break gave you a refreshing perspective on your music?
 How was it to spend time with your family?

-MP: it is always special to spend time with my wife and kids, now they grow up and my son play football at nice level and daughter professional gymnastic its important to be with them during these moments
+MP: It is always special to spend time with my wife and kids, now they grow up and my son play football at nice level and daughter professional gymnastic its important to be with them during these moments.

-What is the key drive for you guys to remain active in the scene?
+TM: What is the key drive for you guys to remain active in the scene?

-MP: if I am happy to perform and play to a nice crowd who like my music, I keep going.
+MP: If I am happy to perform and play to a nice crowd who like my music, I keep going.

 SB: Fundamentally, it all comes down to having a love of what you do and that also means not being afraid to have a break once in a while.
-Whether it be a short break after many hours of listening to trance music in a studio or perhaps even a career break to reflect.
+Whether it be a short break after many hours of listening to Trance music in a studio or perhaps even a career break to reflect.
 Many artists fear that by taking time out of their incredibly hectic schedule may potentially jeopardise their standing in the trance scene.
 However, the reality is that more often than not, these intensive periods of production and gigs can potentially lead to burnout and unfortunately just isn’t sustainable in the real world.
 This is far more common than we all know and having a break, allows them the opportunity to recharge, pick themselves back up and hopefully get reinspired.

-Are there any abstract genres you enjoy listening to, or gain inspiration from?
+TM: Are there any abstract genres you enjoy listening to, or gain inspiration from?

-MP: I love all music not just electronic it depends where I am to what I listen
+MP: I love all music not just electronic it depends where I am to what I listen.

-SB: When I do get some free time, I prefer to unwind by listening to film scores and Classical
+SB: When I do get some free time, I prefer to unwind by listening to film scores and Classical.

-Speaking of inspiration Scott, which artists have had the greatest impact on your career?
+TM: Speaking of inspiration Scott, which artists have had the greatest impact on your career?